edouardparis/edouard.paris/content/articles/hardware-wallet-for-signing-plc-operations.md

-If the user want to have control over your identity on the PLC directory, these rotation keys are crucial.
+If the user want to have control over their identity on the PLC directory, these rotation keys are crucial.
 By default, Bluesky manages one for them on the Bluesky PDS, but **if they want to take control, they need to generate a key that only they possess and share the public key with the PLC directory, assigning it a